 , once stood where the house currently stands.
 It was the residence of the knight in charge of the Gate's garrison.

 They embraced their differences, celebrated Christmas, Easter and Ramadan alike and cared for one another.

-He used clay pipes to bring running water from miles away, not to keep just for his household.
-He placed an ancient marble sarcophagus in front of the house, turned it into a fountain and gave the priceless gift of water to his neighbours and passers-by.
+He used clay pipes to bring running water from miles away, turned an ancient sarcophagus in front of the house into a fountain and shared the priceless gift with all his neighbours.